 You cannot view your Secret Access Keys.
 If you do not know them, you can create a new pair by clicking Create New Access Key.
 At the next window, click Download Key File to save it, as you will not be able to get it later.

-- Download a trial version of Bucket Explorer by following this link: https://bucket-explorer.en.softonic.com.
+Download the free version of CloudBerry Explorer by following this link: https://www.msp360.com/explorer.aspx.
 Once downloaded, install it.

 Now you can see all your buckets from Amazon S3.
 Pick a bucket which you wish to edit and select all the videos with incorrect MIME types.
 Then click Set HTTP Headers.

-- When the editing is finished, choose a video from the edited bucket to test if it played correctly.
-The Video OK admin note will appear above the video.
+- When the editing is finished, choose a video from the edited bucket to test, if it plays correctly.
+The Video OK admin note should appear above the video.